9minuteswithtractor/THE_project/vlamp-shop/README.md

-# 🙏  Thanks for Contributing and being part of the ride! 🚀
+# 🙏  Thank You for Contributing! 🚀